CS61D/website/docs/Assignments/database.md

 ### Menu Items

 - **Schema**: `menuItemSchema`
+  - `id`: (number) The primary key of the table that automatically increments.
   - `name`: (string) The name of the menu item.
 Must be a non-empty string.
   - `price`: (number) The price of the menu item.
 Must be a positive number.

 ### Orders

 - **Schema**: `orderSchema`
+  - `id`: (number) The primary key of the table that automatically increments.
   - `totalAmount`: (number) The total amount of the order.
 Must be a positive number.
   - `orderDate`: (string) The date of the order.
 Must be in the format `YYYY-MM-DD`.

 ### Order Items

 - **Schema**: `orderItemSchema`
+  - `id`: (number) The primary key of the table that automatically increments.
   - `orderId`: (number) The ID of the order.
 Must be a positive number.
   - `menuItemId`: (number) The ID of the menu item.
 Must be a positive number.
   - `quantity`: (number) The quantity of the menu item ordered.
 Must be a positive number.